jangraffelman/HardyWeinberg/README.md

 # HardyWeinberg
 Repository for R-package HardyWeinberg

-Creation of a github repository for R-packages HardyWeinberg
+Creation of a github repository for R-package HardyWeinberg